MicrosoftDocs/entra-docs/docs/identity/saas-apps/teamviewer-provisioning-tutorial.md

 The Microsoft Entra provisioning service allows you to scope who will be provisioned based on assignment to the application and or based on attributes of the user.
 If you choose to scope who will be provisioned to your app based on assignment, you can use the following [steps](~/identity/enterprise-apps/assign-user-or-group-access-portal.md) to assign users to the application.
 If you choose to scope who will be provisioned based solely on attributes of the user, you can use a scoping filter as described [here](~/identity/app-provisioning/define-conditional-rules-for-provisioning-user-accounts.md).

 * Start small.
 Test with a small set of users before rolling out to everyone.
-When scope for provisioning is set to assigned users, you can control this by assigning one or two usersto the app.
+When scope for provisioning is set to assigned users, you can control this by assigning one or two users to the app.
 When scope is set to all users, you can specify an [attribute based scoping filter](~/identity/app-provisioning/define-conditional-rules-for-provisioning-user-accounts.md).

 * If you need additional roles, you can [update the application manifest](~/identity-platform/howto-add-app-roles-in-apps.md) to add new roles.